Manchester, Buxton, Matlock and Midlands Junction Railway

-The Manchester, Buxton, Matlock and Midland Junction Railway ran from a junction with the Midland Railway at Ambergate to Rowsley north of Matlock and thence to Buxton.
+The Manchester, Buxton, Matlock and Midlands Junction Railway ran from a junction with the Midland Railway at Ambergate to Rowsley north of Matlock and thence to Buxton.

 In time it would become part of the Midland Railway's main line between London and Manchester, but it was initially planned as a route from Manchester to the East of England, via the proposed Ambergate, Nottingham, Boston and Eastern Junction Railway which would meet it a little further north along the North Midland line at Ambergate.
 The act of Parliament, Manchester, Buxton, Matlock and Midlands Junction Railway Act 1846, for a line from just south of Stockport to Ambergate was passed in 1846.

 Currently, the section north of Millers Dale is open as the Great Rocks freight line, Derby to Matlock still holds passenger services as the Derwent Valley line, Matlock to Rowsley is the Peak Rail heritage line, and Rowsley to Buxton has become the Monsal Trail for cycling, horse riding and walking.

 Ambergate to Rowsley

 The initial plan was for "An Act for making a Railway from the Manchester and Birmingham Railway at Cheadle in the County of Chester to or near to the Ambergate Station of the Midlands Railway in the County of Derby, to be called "The Manchester, Buxton, Matlock, and Midlands Junction Railway" The bill received royal assent as the Manchester, Buxton, Matlock and Midlands Junction Railway Act 1846 (9 & 10 Vict. c. cxcii).

 The line opened as far as Rowsley on 4 June 1849, but went no further, having run out of money giving its promoters something of a problem.

 Matlock Bath had long been a tourist town.
 Since the station at Ambergate had been opened, tourists had been brought in by coach and canal.
 Around thirty coaches had passed that way each day, with sixty or seventy thousand visitors going on to Chatsworth House.
 The aim then was to develop the trade further.

 The Midland Railway had held shares in the line since it had been first proposed in 1845, its interest being an extension onto its route to London.
 The Manchester and Birmingham had for some time been looking for a route of its own, and had considered a line through the Churnet Valley (later built by the North Staffordshire Railway), but had instead supported the alternative Matlock route with a substantial shareholding.
 However, in 1846 it had merged with other lines to become the LNWR, which clearly could not contemplate a competing London line.
 In 1852 the two companies agreed to lease the line jointly for 19 years, In addition, the Midland would work the line and pay a rent on it, and also take over the Cromford Canal.
+This was authorised by the Manchester, Buxton, Matlock and Midlands Junction Railway, and Cromford Canal Leasing Act 1852 (15 & 16 Vict. c. xcviii).